 Anne of Green Gables Museum, Kensington PEI: Open May-October.
 Admission is $6.00 for adults, $2 for children ages 6-16 and free for the youngest Anne fans.
 Carriage rides are an extra fee.
 There is a playground on site.

-Rachael McGrath is a marketing executive, former librarian, photographer, mother and huge LM Montgomery fan who lives in Connecticut.
+Rachael McGrath is a marketing professional, librarian, photographer, mother of three, and huge LM Montgomery fan who lives in Western Massachusetts.

 - Florida Says: All Aboard Brightline! - June 1, 2023

 - Father’s Day Gift Ideas - May 31, 2023